ELS-RD/anonymisation/README.md

 Therefore, these entity types have been added, greatly improving the quality of `PERS` recognition.
 `RG`. `BAR` and `DATE` where very easy to add and are useful for some specific purposes.

-Type of entities to add in the future:
+Type of entities that will not be included:

-- phone numbers
-- social security numbers
+- social security numbers: there are too few, not enough to learn anything and it makes the associated risk very low (3 numbers for 30 000 cases checked)
-- credit card number
+- credit card number: not found in 30 000 cases, very low risk.

 All the types to add may be managed by `regex`.